How To Pre-Pay For Funeral Arrangements With A Totten Trust

-As a Totten trust is not technically a trust, establishing a Totten trust is a fairly simple procedure, and does not require an attorney or a trust agreement.
-Your bank will likely be able to help you set up a Totten trust, and you should be able to create the account in a matter of hours.
-You might consider talking to a number of different banks about their policies and protocols around creating and managing Totten trusts to find the bank that is right for you.
+Since a Totten Trust is not technically a Trust, establishing one is a fairly simple procedure and doesn't require an attorney or Trust agreement.
+Your bank will likely be able to help you set it up and you should be able to create the account in a matter of hours.
+You might consider talking to a number of different banks about their policies and protocols around creating and managing Totten Trusts and find a bank that's right for you.

 To learn more about how to store important documents for your family, see our article Estate Planning Documents to Organize and Share.